heisenberg1804/Documentation-Assistant-for-technical-teams-/README.md

-# HITL-project
+# Documentation Assistant for Technical Teams

-A Human-in-the-Loop (HITL) workflow implementation using FastAPI backend and React frontend, with streaming capabilities and real-time human feedback integration.
+An AI-powered documentation assistant with human-in-the-loop capabilities, designed specifically for technical teams.
+Built with FastAPI backend and React frontend, featuring real-time streaming responses and collaborative feedback system.
 It is designed as a learning resource for developers interested in building interactive AI agent flows that pause for human input and then resume execution.

 ## What is Human-in-the-Loop (HITL)?